Constitution of Malaysia: Article 153 – Special Position of Bumiputras and Legitimate Interests of Other Communities

 Under Article 153, and due to 13 May 1969 riots, the New Economic Policy was introduced.
 The NEP aimed to eradicate poverty irrespective of race by expanding the economic pie so that the Chinese share of the economy would not be reduced in absolute terms but only relatively.
 The aim was for the Malays to have a 30% equity share of the economy, as opposed to the 4% they held in 1970.
 Foreigners and Malaysians of Chinese descent held much of the rest.

 The NEP appeared to be derived from Article 153 and could be viewed as being in line with its general wording.
 Although Article 153 would have been up for review in 1972, fifteen years after Malaysia's independence in 1957, due to the May 13 Incident it remained unreviewed.
 A new expiration date of 1991 for the NEP was set, twenty years after its implementation.
 However, the NEP was said to have failed to have met its targets and was continued under a new policy called the National Development Policy.

+Article 154 – Federal Capital

+Article 154(1) dictates that, the municipality of Kuala Lumpur shall be the federal capital of Malaysia, unless the Parliament otherwise determines another place in Malaysia to be the federal capital.

+Since independence, the Parliament has never invoked its power under Clause (1) and officially move the federal capital away from Kuala Lumpur, even though majority of government ministries and agencies have relocated its headquarters to Putrajaya around 2003 and Putrajaya has become the administrative center of the federal government.

+Clause (2) of this Article also states that only the Parliament has exclusive power to make laws to change or alter the boundaries of the federal capital.